jiannan-wang/jiannan-wang.github.io/_pages/about.md

 My research interests include wireless sensing and communication, signal processing and artificial intelligence (AI).
 My objective is to enhance the perception of interested targets by using signal processing and AI technologies.

-<span style="font-style: italic; color: blue;">Feel free to contact me if you wanna any discussion or collaboration by jiannanwang34@gmail.com</span>
+<span style="font-style: italic; color: blue;">I would be happy if you wanna any discussion or collaboration with me, feel free to contact me by jiannanwang34@gmail.com :)</span>

 News
 ======